couchbaselabs/try-cb-python/README.md

 docker-compose --profile capella up
 ```

-## Mix-and-Match services
+## Mix-and-Match Services

-In the provided `docker-compose.yml`, we've looked at the two profiles `local` and `capella` above.
+Explored above are the `local` and `capella` profiles provided in the `docker-compose.yml`.
-As we saw, these set up dependencies between the services, to  sets up dependencies between the services to make startup as smooth and automatic as possible.
+These initalise dependencies between the services, to make startup as smooth and automatic as possible.
-This means that by the time you log into the Frontend UI, the backend is ready to serve API calls, and the Couchbase database has all the data, indexes, and connections to serve the DB requests.
+This means that by the time you log into the frontend UI, the backend and database are ready to serve API calls.

-You have the flexibility to start any combination of `backend`,`frontend`, `db` via Docker, and take responsibility for starting the other services yourself.
+You have the flexibility to start any combination of `backend`,`frontend` or `db` via Docker, taking responsibility for starting the other services yourself.
-We'll look at a few useful scenarios here.
+Following are 3 useful scenarios:

-### Bring your own database
+### Bring Your Own Database

 > **_NOTE:_** See above for specific details on running your database in Couchbase Capella.

-If you wish to run this application against your own configuration of Couchbase Server, you will need version 7.0.0 or later with the `travel-sample` bucket setup.
+To run this application against your own configuration of Couchbase Server, you need version 7.0.0 or later with the `travel-sample` bucket setup.

 First configure your database details: